 The fusion strategy fused the outputs from two or more face recognition systems.
 The logic operator chosen for the data fusion strategy is the OR operator.
 For the recall test, if at least one system give a correct matching and the other system(s) give wrong matching or not found, then a correct match is found.
 Otherwise, the fusion system will give a no match is found.
 For the reject test, if at least one system give a correct reject and the other system(s) give false acceptance, then the fusion system gives a correct reject.
 Otherwise, the fusion system will give a false acceptance.
-The use of AND operator will make the fusion strategy become more strict, for example, for a recall test, all the individual system need to give a correct match found in order for the fusion system to give a correct match found.
-Thus, the OR operator were selected since it require at least one system to give a TRUE statement for the fusion system to give TRUE statement too.
+The use of AND operator will make the fusion strategy become more strict, for example, for a recall test, all the individual system need to give a correct match found in order for the fusion system to give a TRUE statement for the fusion system to give TRUE statement too.